Biolymph/aacini/README.md

 # aacini
 Data summarization tools and scripts for Biolymph deliveries from SciLifeLab.

-The program is named after the nahualt word "aacini", which refers to one who comes to know something completely [1](https://nahuatl.uoregon.edu/content/aacini).
+The program is named after the Nahualt word "aacini", which refers to one who comes to know something completely [1](https://nahuatl.uoregon.edu/content/aacini).
 Aacini is represented as an axolotl named Maria.
-Axolotls simbolize health and regeneration in Mexican culture [2](https://www.nationalgeographic.com/animals/article/mexico-is-finally-embracing-its-quirky-salamander-the-axolotl).
+Axolotls symbolize health and regeneration in Mexican culture [2](https://www.nationalgeographic.com/animals/article/mexico-is-finally-embracing-its-quirky-salamander-the-axolotl).

 Here, have a meme by Nathan W. Pyle: